 Understanding React - Part 2

-This part just manages the state.
-Here we have values from the UI and business layer.
-In the application should be only one "source of truth": stores (and we can have many stores).
-It is crucial to remember that a store manipulates the state (the state is only the data keeper).
-The store manages these data to handle business transactions.
+This part solely manages the state, housing values from both the UI and business layer.
+In the application, there should be only one "source of truth": stores (and there can be many stores).
+It is crucial to remember that a store manipulates the state (the data keeper).
+The store manages this data to handle business transactions.

 • Action (with Action Creators)

 What is needed to execute an action should be inside a plain object.
 Commonly, this includes a type field for the action name (id) and payload for additional data.

 Action Creators are small but powerful assistants in providing actions.
 It is a good practice to encapsulate code.
 Instead of writing the same lines every time to dispatch the same action, we can prepare a function that returns its type and perhaps accepts a payload.

 This layer is a single object for sharing actions among all stores in the app.
 The dispatcher broadcasts the called action.